Sioux Falls, SD

 FF & E

-The Froiland Science Complex is the largest and most complex building endeavor in Augustana University’s 156-year history.
+The Froiland Science Complex is the largest and most complex building endeavor in Augustana University’s nearly 160-year history — dating all the way to 1860.
 TSP’s relationship with the liberal arts college stretches back nearly half that time, and we’re excited to be part of the school’s leap ahead.

 The state-of-the-art instructional and research facility re-invents an aging science building while putting science on display with a significant addition.
 TSP provided academic and laboratory planning, architecture, and engineering services in partnership with SmithGroupJJR.
 The work renovated and expanded the TSP-designed Gilbert Science Center, creating the Froiland Science Complex with a substantial addition.